klcheunglee/Streamlined-Data-Integration-and-Analysis/README.md

-# Streamlined Data Ingestion with pandas Projects
+# Streamlined Data Ingestion and analysis

 <h3> Extract, transform, load dataset from SQL</h3>
 Assembling a dataset to investigate how the number of heating complaints to New York City's 311 line varies with temperature.